 Are Whitetip Reef Sharks an endangered species?

 No, but their conservation status is “near threatened.”
 Fisherman hunt them for their fins, to make “shark fin soup.”

 Where were these photos from?

-This was in Sipadan (in the Semporna Archipelago) in Borneo.
+Sipadan is easily my favorite SCUBA dive site yet!
+Sipadan is located in the Semporna Archipelago in Borneo.
 I was momentarily terrified when I found myself eye-to-eye with a shark during my SCUBA Diving open water test, in Bali Indonesia, but by the time I got to Malaysian Borneo I was seeking them out.
 I found plenty!
 The Semporna Archipelago is known for having tons of whitetip reef sharks and it didn’t disappoint.

 More on Whitetip Reef Sharks on Wikipedia.